Mario Sciacqua

 Mario Alfredo Sciacqua (born 30 August 1970) is an Argentine football manager and former player who played as a right winger.
+He is currently in charge of Chilean club Deportes La Serena.

+Coaching career

 Sciacqua has also managed Colón, Gimnasia Jujuy, Olimpo, Quilmes and Patronato in Argentina, as well as San Luis in Chile.

+In September 2025, Sciacqua returned to Chile after his stint with San Luis de Quillota in 2015 and signed with Deportes La Serena in the Primera División.